-New Year’s Day – January 1, New Year’s Day, is a national holiday in Ireland, including Dublin.
-The capital city hosts a three-day New Year’s Festival that begins on December 31, with live concerts and a parade on the holiday itself.
+- New Year’s Day – January 1 is a national holiday in Dublin and all of Ireland.
+The capital city hosts a three-day New Year’s Festival that begins on December 31, featuring live concerts and a parade on the holiday itself.
 Many locals enjoy the day off work to rest and recover from the previous night’s festivities.

-Temple Bar Tradfest –The largest traditional music festival in Ireland is held here in the capital for five days in late January every year (January 22-26, 2020), featuring Irish and international folk and traditional artists.
-Venues include everything from Dublin Castle to historic churches and City Hall.
+- Temple Bar Tradfest – Ireland’s largest traditional music festival is held yearly in the nation’s capital, over five days in late January (January 22-26, 2020).
+Irish and international folk and traditional artists are featured, in venues that include everything from Dublin Castle to historic churches and City Hall.

-Dublin Chinese New Year Festival – The Dublin Chinese New Year Festival takes place over two weeks starting in January or February, with 2020’s dates yet to be announced.
-It includes performances, films, music, talks, arts and crafts and all sorts of family-friendly events focused on Chinese culture.
+- Dublin Chinese New Year Festival – The Dublin Chinese New Year Festival takes place over two weeks starting in January or February.
+It includes performances, films, music, talks, arts and crafts, and all sorts of family-friendly events focused on Chinese culture.

 Dublin in February

-Scene + Heard Festival – This annual festival begins in mid-February and runs for two weeks, showcasing some of the best comedy, music and theater from around the country.
+- Scene + Heard Festival – This annual performing arts festival begins in mid-February and runs for two weeks, showcasing some of the best comedy, music, and theater from around the country.

-Valentine’s Day – Valentine’s Day, February 14, is celebrated in Dublin and throughout the country, with couples exchanging gifts and cards while many restaurants offer special romantic dinners.
+- Valentine’s Day – Valentine’s Day, February 14, is celebrated in Dublin and throughout the country, with couples exchanging gifts and cards, and many restaurants offering special romantic dinners.

-Dublin International Film Festival – This international film festival that takes place over two weeks starting around the third week of February (February 20 through March 3, 2019) is the biggest celebration of Irish and international feature films.
-It also brings special workshops and red carpet events along with meet-and-greets.
+- Dublin International Film Festival – Taking place over two weeks in late February (February 20 through March 3, 2019) this is the biggest celebration of Irish and international feature films.
+It also brings special workshops and red carpet events, along with meet-and-greets.